-Presently, the County is finalizing the funding for a Safety Element awarded through FEMA's Hazard Mitigation Grant Program, and intends to combine it with the pending update to the Mendocino County Multi-Hazard Mitigation Plan, which was last reviewed in 2014.
-Staff intends to complete and adopt the Safety Element by February 2022.
-A SB 244, Disadvantaged Unincorporated Communities analysis is presently underway, which will be used to bring the Land Use Element current.
+Presently, the County is drafting a Safety Element with funds awarded through FEMA's Hazard Mitigation Grant Program, and intends to combine it with the pending update to the Mendocino County Multi-Hazard Mitigation Plan, which was last reviewed in 2014.
+Staff intends to complete and adopt the Safety Element by 2021.
+A SB 244, Disadvantaged Unincorporated Communities analysis has been drafted, which will be used to make the Land Use Element compliant with existing state law.